 Pursuant to the Companies Act, the General meeting is the Company’s supreme decision-making body and shareholders exercise their voting rights at such meetings.

-Shareholders who wish to have a matter brought before the General meeting must submit a written request to the Board of directors.
-Such request must normally be received by the board of directors no later than seven weeks prior to the General meeting.
+Shareholders who wish to have a matter addressed at the general meeting must submit a written request to the board of directors.
+The request must normally have been received by the board of directors not later than seven weeks before the general meeting